section-engineering-education/engineering-education/content/articles/bigdecimal-and-primitive-data-type-arithmetic-program-in-java/index.md

 As a result of their name, they can relate to a wide range of objects.
 The non-primitive data types in Java, but, are built by programmers.

-For the same reason, primitive types are substantially more efficient when compared with instances of wrapper classes.
+For the same reason, primitive types are more efficient when compared with instances of wrapper classes.

 ### Primal and non-primitive data types
 Primal and non-primitive data types differ primarily in their underlying data types: